randy-jr-olive/gromari/README.md

 # gromari

-A Python Django app that allows for the management of plant grow rooms.
+Gromari is an app that allows for the management of plant grow rooms.
 Each room has a list of plants and equipment contained within.
-A journal system is available to track plant progress, watering, fertilization, etc.
+A journal system is available to track plant progress, watering, fertilization, etc. Tags are used to organize grow activites.
+Gromari is written in Python using Django.

 ## Getting Started